-Although we all know to take our cars in for their yearly MOT, you may not know much about the test itself, or its history.
+Although we all know to take our cars in for their yearly MOT check, you may not know much about the test itself, or its history.
 What is an MOT, and what does ‘MOT’ stand for?
 When were they started, and why?

-We’re here to bring you everything you need to know about the history of MOTs, and how they continue to adapt to changing times and technologies.
+We’re here to tell you everything you need to know about the history of MOTs, and how they continue to adapt to changing times and technologies.

 The history of MOTs